top of page

 The 2018 Farm Bill

+Federal passage of the 2018 Farm Bill made hemp-derived Delta-8, -9 and -10 edible and drinkable products legal nationwide.
 In this federal legislation, Congress created two different legal classifications of the cannabis plant: hemp and marijuana.
 It removed hemp from the list of federally controlled substances.
 In doing so, it allowed the cultivation and use of industrial hemp and all of its parts.
 It all sounded natural and good - hemp cotton in clothing, hemp seeds in foods - to help struggling farmers.
 It limited the amount of Delta-9 THC that could be present in hemp products to .3% on a dry-weight basis, which made it sound mild and safe.
 What could be wrong about all of that?

-In short, it's a mess.
-There are no regulatory protections or age restrictions in place.
-Today, it's a multi-million dollar industry that is threatening to upend the regulated cannabis market in California and other states where cannabis has been legalized.
+Today, hemp is a multi-million dollar industry that is threatening to upend the regulated cannabis market in California and other states where cannabis has been legalized.

 WHAT CAN BE DONE BY PARENTS AND COMMUNITY MEMBERS?

-Discuss with your child.
-Let them know claims that these products are "milder" than marijuana THC products or that they're "safe" or have "been tested" shouldn't be trusted.
+Claims that certain hemp THC compounds are "milder" than other marijuana THC products are relative.
+Remember, Woodstock marijuana was 1-3% THC, not 80% THC.
+Just look at the potency levels on the packaging; they tell the true story about strength.
+It’s all highly questionable and the market is essentially unregulated.
 No one likes to be fooled and kids are no exception.
-Ask them if they've seen these products around and whether they know how kids are accessing them.
+Ask them if they've seen these products around and if they know how kids are accessing them.

-Help us locally!
+• Help us locally!
 Be the Influence and Marin Residents for Public Health Cannabis Policies are working to identify where these products are being sold and are contacting local authorities.
-We'll be working on countywide legislation to ban sales of these products.
+Be on the lookout for sales at gas station convenience stores, vape/smoke shops or places that sell CBD products.

 Thanks for reading!
 Let's continue to work together to keep our children and our communities safe.

-19 views0 comments
+986 views0 comments

 bottom of page